In hard times, I like to look for blessings in disguise.

 Personally, I don’t really have more down time than usual as I have worked from home for years (on this blog and other projects).
 But, if you do find yourself with extra time on your hands, there are so many things you can do!
 Read a book, start a hobby (a garden–perfect time), do some spring cleaning, write letters or call old friends, help others and so on.
 This extra time at home–while not by choice-can become quite a fun and even productive time if you so choose!

 Many people, of course, have taken a financial hit with this mess.
 You may have had your job switched to remote work.
 Or maybe you have decreased hours or no job at all.
 Of course, those last two suck.
 And cause angst in the moment.
-But there are good things that can come from all of these situations.
+But there are good things (yes, blessings in disguise) that can come from all of these situations.

 If your job has been switched to remote work–and if you like it, maybe it’s a change that can be made permanent.
 People working from home–when it makes sense to do so–seems like a wonderful thing.
 So much is alleviated and saved when people don’t have to drive to a different location to earn a living–time, gas money, wear and tear on cars, pollution, clothing and food costs etc…